Celebration of Scholars 2026

 Network and Connect

-- Share your work with peers, faculty, alumni, and community members.
+- Share your work with peers, faculty, alumni and community members.

 - Begin building a reputation as a leader and innovator at Northwest.

-Earn Recognition & Awards
+Earn Recognition and Awards

 SUBMISSION EXAMPLES

-Academic & Applied Research
+Academic and Applied Research

-- Class research projects, independent studies, proposals, or capstones
+- Class research projects, independent studies, proposals or capstones

-- Research Posters or Posters combined with a Presentation
+- Research posters or posters combined with a presentation

 - Papers or manuscripts (published or in progress)

-- Business analysis, video presentations, entrepreneurship, and innovation pitches
+- Business analysis, video presentations, entrepreneurship and innovation pitches

-Creative & Performing Arts
+Creative and Performing Arts

 - Visual and gallery works (2D and 3D)